-In recent years there has been an increasing interest in analysis and verification methods for ad hoc networks, see e.g. [7,8,11,14,15,16].
-Ad hoc networks consist of collections of wireless hosts that communicate with their neighbors by sending broadcast messages.
+In recent years there has been an increasing interest in automated verification methods for ad hoc networks, see e.g. [8,12,11,5,6].
+Ad hoc networks consist of wireless hosts that, in absence of a fixed infrastructure, communicate sending broadcast messages.
 In this context, protocols are supposed to work independently from a specific configuration of the network.
 Indeed, discovery protocols are often applied in order to identify the vicinity of a given node.
-In the AHN model proposed in [7] undirected graphs are used to represent a network in which each node executes an instance of a fixed (untimed) interaction protocol.
-Since individual nodes are not aware of the network topology, it is natural to consider here verification problems in which the size and shape of the initial configuration is not fixed a priori.
-For an untimed model of ad hoc network protocols, decidability and undecidability of this kind of parameterized verification problems are studied in [7].
-We observe however that protocols for ad hoc networks are often based on time-sensitive conditions like time-outs and timestamps added to flooded data.
-Parameterized verification of timed automata has been studied for fully connected networks with rendez-vous communication (Timed Networks), e.g., in [3,4,5,6].
+In the AHN model proposed in [5] undirected graphs are used to represent a network in which each node executes an instance of a fixed (untimed) interaction protocol based on broadcast communication.
+Since individual nodes are not aware of the network topology, in the ad hoc setting it is natural to parameterize verification problems in the size and shape of the initial configuration as in the untimed case in [5].
+We observe however that protocols for ad hoc networks are often based on time-sensitive conditions like time-outs or time-stamps (added to flooded data).
+Parameterized verification of timed automata has been studied only for fully connected networks and rendez-vous communication (Timed Networks) in [4,2,3].